 Golden twin spot moth may not be able to overwinter in Minnesota but could become a greenhouse pest as well as migrate into the state during the growing season from more southerly locations.
 Multiple generations will occur within a given year provided that temperatures are warm enough.
 Small larvae feed on the undersides of leaves while larger larvae will roll leaves together for sheltered feeding and eventually consume most of the leaf.
 In addition to this defoliation, larvae may also feed upon and damage developing fruits.

 The adult moths have a wingspan of about 1 ½ inches.
 The forewing is gold/bronze and has two oval silver spots that are similar in size.
 The hind wing is paler than the forewing and there are two prominent crests on the body behind the head.
 Larvae are usually pale green in color with a white stripe along each side.

 Among other things, both adults and larvae of the cabbage looper (Trichoplusia ni) could be mistaken for golden twin spot moth.
 The cabbage looper is commonly found in Minnesota.

-The Minnesota Department of Agriculture is monitoring for golden twin spot moth through both our commodities and pathways surveys during 2016.
-Contact the Minnesota Department of Agriculture via Arrest the Pest if you suspect an infestation of golden twin spot moth in Minnesota.
+The MDA has monitored for golden twin spot moth through both our commodity and pathways surveys.
+Contact the MDA via email at Arrest.the.Pest@state.mn.us if you suspect an infestation of golden twin spot moth in Minnesota.